chinhong1703/personal-news-bot/README.md

 ## Getting Started

 To create a telegram bot, you first need to create one from the system by talking to the Telegram Bot called BotFather.
-Then you will get an API token, which you must put it into the environment variable TOKEN.
+Then you will get an API token, which you must put it into the environment variable `TOKEN`.

-Antoher env variable MODE must be selected from 2 values: `dev`, and `prod` for the 2 ways of work: development (local) and production (heroku)
+Antoher env variable `MODE` must be selected from 2 values: `dev`, and `prod` for the 2 ways of work: development (local) and production (heroku)

 `HEROKU_APP_NAME` is the name of your application that you have created in Heroku.

 `CHAT_ID` is the ID of your telegram account that you want this bot to send the daily news to.
-You can obtain it by talking to @userinfobot
+You can obtain it by talking to [@userinfobot](https://t.me/userinfobot) on telegram

 Some codes are adapted from [this page](https://medium.com/python4you/creating-telegram-bot-and-deploying-it-on-heroku-471de1d96554)